nishimura/laiz/README.rst

 Laiz: PHP Framework
 ====================

-Laiz is MVC framework that is developed with PHP5.3, and uses HTML_Template_Flexy.
+Laiz is framework that is developed with PHP5.3, and uses HTML_Template_Flexy.

-Laiz is a framework to offer a flexible development environment.
+Laiz offers flexible development environment.
 Current is a development version.